TommasoMoro03/IR-group-project/README.md

 - **HTTP Requests**: Handles fetching web pages from the internet using the requests library.
 - **Politeness**: Ensures adherence to robots.txt directives and implements a configurable time delay between requests to avoid overloading web servers.
 - **Robustness**: Incorporates heuristics to prevent common "spider traps," including a limit on crawling depth (MAX_DEPTH) and a cap on the total number of pages to process (MAX_PAGES_TO_CRAWL).
-- **Freshness Policy**: Actively identifies pages with high-change-rate patterns (e.g., URLs containing /live/) and re-crawls them periodically to ensure the corpus remains up-to-date.
+- **Freshness Policy**: Actively identifies pages with high-change-rate patterns (e.g., URLs containing /live/) and re-crawls them periodically.
+- **Persistent State**: To allow crawling sessions to be paused and resumed, the crawler implements a persistent state mechanism.
+Before exiting (either normally or via interruption), it saves the current state of its queues (exploration frontier, high-priority queue) and the set of visited URLs to disk in a \_crawler_state folder.
+Upon startup, it automatically loads this state, allowing it to continue exactly where it left off without losing progress or the list of live pages to re-crawl.

+There is also the option to set a parameter, --new, which allows the user to decide whether to completely refresh the crawling session,deleting the saved .txt files and the JSON file, or to resume the previous session by updating the live pages and continuing the crawl.

 ### `scraping/`